Cirrhosis of the Liver

 While there is no cure for cirrhosis, your doctor may recommend various treatments to help slow the scarring and relieve symptoms.
 First, your doctor may try to treat the underlying disease that is the cause of cirrhosis through medication, weight loss or alcohol treatment programs.
 To treat the symptoms of cirrhosis itself, your doctor may recommend:

-- Lifestyle changes: Diet changes such as a low-sodium or plant-based diet and discontinuing the use of alcohol.
+- Lifestyle changes including, diet changes such as a low-sodium or plant-based diet, and discontinuing the use of alcohol.

 - Medications, such as antibiotics, may be prescribed in order to avoid infections as well as vaccinations for viral hepatitis, pneumonia and influenza to help you avoid possible illnesses that can cause infections.
 Your doctor may also prescribe medication to help reduce toxins in the blood.

-- Transjugular intrahepatic portosystemic shunt (TIPS): TIPS is a procedure to treat the portal hypertension caused by cirrhosis.
-An interventional radiologist uses an imaging technique called fluoroscopy to place a small tube (stent) to provide an open channel for blood to freely flow back and forth through the liver.
+- Transjugular intrahepatic portosystemic shunt (TIPS), a procedure to treat the portal hypertension caused by cirrhosis.
+An interventional radiologist places a small tube (stent) into the liver to help bypass blood flow into the liver by directing it back towards the heart.